Haypark Business Centre, Marchmont Avenue, Polmont, Falkirk FK2 0NZ

 Also known as "plantar warts".

 These are warts of the soles of the feet and caused by a virus.
 They are commonly painful, especially with pressure when walking.
+Small dark red or black dots within it can help you identify these.

-Over the counter freeze kits are available.
 If you have found these ineffective, a session of cryotherapy may be noticeably better.

 Click here to view more example photos from DermNetNZ.